grammyjs/link-checker/README.md

 if the anchor is present, we fetch the content using the GitHub Content REST API.
 And that is why we need a GitHub access token.
 If you only have a few such links, then you most likely don’t need the token.

+### Launching in debug mode

+Debug mode doesn't do much for now, but will be integrated to being more useful in the future, I hope.

+As of now, launching in debug mode using `DEBUG` environment variable will cache issues to a file named `.link-checker` in the root directory.
+This eliminates the need of having to regenerate issues everytime by going through each link.
+Also, the file is only generated on debugging mode.
+Caching issues helps in the development of `--fix`.
+(See: ["Automatically fixing issues"](#automatically-fixing-issues))

 ## Checking JSDocs

+NOTE: Haven't tested or maintained in a while; expecting bugs.

 Only the website repository has a special structure.
 All the other repositories that under grammY organization has JSDocs in their code and some contains external links.
 Only JSDocs of the exported members are checked.
 So, for checking broken links in those